 The following is the proposed theory of change:

-THEN, judicial independence and public trust in the judiciary will increase, allowing the judiciary to effectively deliver justice to the people of the DRC.
+THEN, judicial independence and public trust in the judiciary will increase, allowing the judiciary to deliver justice to the people of the DRC effectively.

-The goal of the initiative is to strengthen the institutional independence of the judiciary and that of individual judges to advance the justice system’s efforts to fight corruption and promote equal and equitable access to justice in the DRC to ultimately improve public perception and trust of the judiciary.
+The goal of the initiative is to strengthen the institutional independence of the judiciary and that of individual judges to advance the justice system’s efforts to fight corruption and promote equal and equitable access to justice in the DRC to improve public perception and trust of the judiciary ultimately.

 - Increased transparency, accountability, and integrity in the justice system to promote equal and equitable justice and support the DRC’s anti-corruption efforts